croian/mouseless/mouseless_documentation.md

 ### Karabiner and other HID input-modifying apps

-Apps that can prevent keypresses from being dispatched to the rest of the system (as Karabiner sometimes does when one of its keybindings is triggered) may cause mouseless keybindings to trigger when not expected.
+Apps that can prevent keypresses from being dispatched to the rest of the system (as Karabiner sometimes does when one of its keybindings is triggered) may cause Mouseless keybindings to trigger when not expected.

-For example, if `alt+F` is assigned an action in Karabiner, and `Alt tap` is assigned to `show_overlay` in mouseless, karabiner might allow the `alt` press and release through to the rest of the system, but block the `F` press/release.
-If it's all pressed quickly enough, mouseless might register this as `Alt tap` and display the overlay, as it has no visibility of the `F` key events.
+For example, if `alt+F` is assigned an action in Karabiner, and `Alt tap` is assigned to `show_overlay` in Mouseless, karabiner might allow the `alt` press and release through to the rest of the system, but block the `F` press/release.
+If it's all pressed quickly enough, Mouseless might register this as `Alt tap` and display the overlay, as it has no visibility of the `F` key events.

 So if you experience such issues, lowering the `tap_threshold` setting might help prevent most false triggers, otherwise you might need to adjust keybindings in one app or the other.